-The project will be researched through a combination of fieldwork (featuring a UK road trip) – including observations, ‘expert’ interviews and possibly some group discussion – and desk research.
-The road trip took place as scheduled, lasting from mid-September to mid-October 2017.
-I am currently working through that material – hundreds of audio files including conversations with a variety of experts, activists, and others around the country, and thousands of photographs, and will make it available on a rolling basis.
+The project and its elements will be researched through a combination of fieldwork – including observations, ‘expert’ interviews and possibly some group discussion – and desk research.
+The road trip for Regional Rides took place as scheduled, lasting from mid-September to mid-October 2017.
+I am currently working through that material – hundreds of audio files including conversations with a variety of experts, activists, and others around the country, and thousands of photographs, and will make it all available on a rolling basis.

 PAY AS YOU FEEL